gshanemiller/reinvent/doc/kv_rpc_design.md

 *Receiver-Driven RDMA Congestion* significantly out performs Timely but requires boxes to br time-synced: "The deployment of RCC relies on high precision clock synchronization throughout the datacenter network.
 Some recent research efforts can reduce the upper bound of clock synchronization within a datacenter to a few hundred nanoseconds, which is sufficient for our work." eRPC/Timely does not require something like Google's TrueTime.

+From the Timely PPS RTT looks like.
+Now, eRPC does not have large serializtion delays because (see packet flow control) client TXs are always matched against server TXs to replentish credits:
 ![Diagram1](timely_rtt.png?raw=true "DD1")

 ![Diagram2](timely_algo.png?raw=true "DD2")